CloudLabs-Samples/EduLabs/AWS/alertlogic/readme.md

 1. Access to required subscription of Alert Logic and a AlertLogic account
 2. An AWS account with necessary permissions
-3. Role assignment to protect your AWS deployment that is an AWS cross-account role to allow Alert Logic access to your AWS account
+3. Deployment of AWS resources using CloudFormation template (CFT)
-4. Deployment of AWS resources using CloudFormation template (CFT)
+4. Role assignment to protect the AWS deployment that is an AWS cross-account role to allow Alert Logic access to your AWS account

 ## Tasks Included